top of page

 I completed a BSc degree in Psychology and a Master’s degree in Clinical and Health Psychology (MSc) at the University of Minho (in Portugal).
 As part of my undergraduate studies, I also trained in Universidad Pontifícia de Salamanca (Spain).
 My MSc was divided into research and practical training.
 On a research level, it focused on Basic and Evolutionary Psychology, and the practical training focused mainly on Cognitive Behavioural Therapy (CBT) and Narrative Therapy.
 I am registered as a Clinical Psychologist with the Health and Care Professions Council.

-Alongside my work with Treating Disorders, I have worked in an NHS Specialist Inpatient Unit for Children and Young People with Eating Disorders, as well as in a Children and Young People’s Community Eating Disorder Service in South West London, where I am currently based.
+Alongside my work with Treating Disorders, I have worked in an NHS Specialist Inpatient Unit for Children and Young People with Eating Disorders, as well as in a Children and Young People’s Community Eating Disorder Service in South West London.
 Within these services, I have been providing individual therapy, family therapy and group therapy to young people and families dealing with varying eating disorder diagnosis including Anorexia Nervosa and Bulimia Nervosa.
-The therapeutic models I typically use are Family Therapy for Anorexia Nervosa (the evidence-based NICE recommended treatment for young people with Anorexia), Dialectical Behavioural Therapy, as well as tools from Acceptance and Commitment Therapy.
-I am currently completing the Cognitive Behavioural Therapy – Enhanced (CBT-E) training which is a specialist and evidence-based treatment for adults with eating disorders and sometimes applied to older adolescents, as well as Family Therapy for Bulimia Nervosa.
+The therapeutic models I typically use are Family Therapy for Anorexia Nervosa and Bulimia Nervosa (the evidence-based NICE recommended treatment for young people with Anorexia and Bulimia), Dialectical Behavioural Therapy, as well as tools from Acceptance and Commitment Therapy.
+I am currently completing the Cognitive Behavioural Therapy – Enhanced (CBT-E) training which is a specialist and evidence-based treatment for adults with eating disorders and sometimes applied to older adolescents.

 Therapeutic Approaches Offered

-Additional Therapeutic Approaches: Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT) & Acceptance & Commitment Therapy (ACT)
+Additional Therapeutic Approaches: Dialectical Behaviour Therapy (DBT); Acceptance & Commitment Therapy (ACT)

 bottom of page